MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - Turn `elseif` into simple `if` since `guard clause` are used
   - Add at `match` operator the third condition
   - Add at `match` operator the second condition
+  - Add at `match` operator the first condition